 However, DCED (2013) and others show that assessment practices in many agencies may not allow them to make a convincing case for the additionality of their support.
 This is because assessment criteria are often limited or vague; assessment processes are often confined to brief justifications by companies; and typically no internal guidelines exist on how additionality is considered in project appraisals.
 There may be limited staff, and pressures to disburse funds.
 Although additionality cannot be ‘proven’ or ‘exactly measured’, it is possible to enhance assessments in practical ways – to make an informed judgement on additionality and to maximise the added value of public funds.
 This is what the new DCED good practice guidelines are about: They summarise eight practical criteria and principles that can help agencies to credibly demonstrate additionality in their partnerships with business – based on the experiences and lessons of a range of practitioners.
 You can read some of their feedback below.
 Download the full report here.

-Click here to go to the main DCED Knowledge Page on Partnerships for PSD, with links to further publications and practical tools, as well as a directory of donor-funded challenge funds and similar cost-sharing mechanisms.
+Click here to go to the main DCED Knowledge Page on Private Sector Engagement, with links to further publications and practical tools, as well as a directory of donor-funded challenge funds and similar cost-sharing mechanisms.

 Feedback by practitioners

 - “Significant paper, empirically rooted and of high practical relevance.
 Thanks!”
 Daniel Roessler, Austrian Development Agency